cmhh/snzts/docker/README.md

-# Stats NZ Time Series Data Service - Docker Containers
+# Data Service for Public Stats NZ Time Series Data - Docker Containers

 By far the easiest way to get a service up and running is to use the provided Dockerfiles.